WizardDude4488/Deflection.py/README.md

 The game ends when the other player is hit by a blue particle.
 Enjoy!

+Instructions:
+Use the arrow keys to navigate the menu.
+The other controls should be explained within the game.
+Let me know if there are any issues!

 Resources:

 Font for menu and gameplay items: https://www.dafont.com/retro-gaming.font